al-ghaly/Password-manager/README.md

 # Password-manager
-an application to generate a complex password and save it with an name and email.
+an application to generate a complex password and save it with a name and email.
 The initial password is 123.